TIG welding – how to set up the welder, how to choose the right electrode and shielding gas?

 TIG welding – electrode diameter selection

-In addition to the type of electrode itself, it is also important to remember to select the correct electrode diameter:
+In addition to the type of electrode itself, it is also important to select the to select the correct appropriate electrode diameter:

-TIG welding – how to set up the welding machine?
+TIG welding – how to set up the welder?

-We can carry out the TIG welding process with DC current, during this welding negative polarity is used on the electrode in order to avoid excessive heating of the material and the handle itself.
+We perform the TIG welding process with DC using negative polarity on the electrode to prevent excessive heating of the base material and the torch.

-We will use AC for welding aluminium, magnesium and their alloys, this type of welding gives us greater stability and control over the welding process.
+We use AC for welding aluminium, magnesium and their alloys, this type of welding provides greater arc stability and process control.

 What gas for TIG welding?

-The most common shielding gas used in welding is argon or an argon-helium mixture.
-Inert, i.e. non-reactive, gases prevent chemical reactions with the molten weld pool and the heated workpiece.
+The most common gas is argon or an argon–helium mix.
+These inert gases prevent unwanted reactions with the molten pool and heated metal.